secretpig/Algorithms/README.md

 # Algorithms
 Here are my solutions for Leetcode Problems
-All the files are coded with Python
+My programming language is Python 3